Define Safety Module Configuration

 ReservePoolConfig[] reservePoolConfigs;

-// The new trigger configs.
+// The new controller configs.

 // The new delays config.